-- 1.3.6 In September 2014, near the start of the project, the Council jointly signed up to the following list of 10 commitments with Circle Housing Merton Priory to ensure residents get the best out of any regeneration proposals for the three estates: - 1.
-Circle Housing Merton Priory will consult with residents, consider their interests at all times, and address concerns fairly. - 2.
-Current homeowners will be entitled to at least the market value of their home should they wish to take the option to sell their home to Circle Housing Merton Priory. - 3.
+- 1.3.6 In September 2014, near the start of the project, the Council jointly signed up to the following list of 10 commitments with Clarion to ensure residents get the best out of any regeneration proposals for the three estates: - 1.
+Clarion will consult with residents, consider their interests at all times, and address concerns fairly. - 2.
+Current homeowners will be entitled to at least the market value of their home should they wish to take the option to sell their home to Clarion. - 3.
 Current tenants will be entitled to be rehoused in a new home of appropriate size considering the number of people in the household. - 4.
-Existing Circle Housing Merton Priory tenants will keep all their rights and have the same tenancy agreement, including rent levels, in the new neighbourhood as they do now. - 5.
+Existing Clarion tenants will keep all their rights and have the same tenancy agreement, including rent levels, in the new neighbourhood as they do now. - 5.
 All new properties will be more energy efficient and easier to heat than existing properties, helping to keep down residents' fuel bills. - 6.
-Circle Housing Merton Priory will keep disruption to a minimum, and will do all it can to ensure residents only move once if it is necessary to house them temporarily while their new home is being built. - 7.
-Circle Housing Merton Priory will offer extra help and support for older people and/or disabled residents throughout the regeneration works. - 8.
-Circle Housing Merton Priory will continue to maintain the homes of residents across the three neighbourhoods throughout the planning process until regeneration starts, including ensuring a high quality responsive repairs service. - 9.
+Clarion will keep disruption to a minimum, and will do all it can to ensure residents only move once if it is necessary to house them temporarily while their new home is being built. - 7.
+Clarion will offer extra help and support for older people and/or disabled residents throughout the regeneration works. - 8.
+Clarion will continue to maintain the homes of residents across the three neighbourhoods throughout the planning process until regeneration starts, including ensuring a high quality responsive repairs service. - 9.
 Any growth in the number of homes will be in accordance with the Council's Development Plan so that it is considered, responsible and suitable for the area. - 10.
-As a not for profit organisation, Circle Housing Merton Priory will not profit from any regeneration and will use any surplus to provide more housing or improve existing neighbourhoods. - 1.3.7 The Draft Estates Local Plan was published for consultation in February 2016.
-Following the responses to the consultation, the Council has prepared the Submission Draft Estates Local Plan and Sustainability Appraisal (this document) to respond to the representations received. - 1.3.8 The ELP will form part of the Development Plan for the Borough, which contains the planning policies that guide development in Merton.
-The Plans should be considered as a whole and includes the following documents: - The Mayor's London Plan 2015 (and minor amendments 2016) - Merton's Core Planning Strategy 2011 - The South London Waste Plan 2012 - Sites and Policies Plan 2014 - Policies Map 2014.
+As a not for profit organisation, Clarion will not profit from any regeneration and will use any surplus to provide more housing or improve existing neighbourhoods. - 1.3.7 The Draft Estates Local Plan was published for consultation in February 2016.
+Following the responses to the consultation, the Council prepared the Submission Draft Estates Local Plan and Sustainability Appraisal, November 2016 to respond to the representations received.
+This report is an updated version of the Submission Draft in order to take into account responses to the consultation and new evidence that has been prepared; the Housing Market Assessment for the Estates Regeneration Areas, February 2017 and Estates Local Plan Viability Assessment, March 2017.
+The update considers the proposed minor modifications to the ELP and also corrects any minor errors that have been identified. - 1.3.8 The ELP will form part of the Development Plan for the Borough, which contains the planning policies that guide development in Merton.
+The Plans should be considered as a whole and includes the following documents: - The Mayor's London Plan 2016 - Merton's Core Planning Strategy 2011 - The South London Waste Plan 2012 - · Sites and Policies Plan 2014 - Policies Map 2014.